 Girls’ schools create a culture of achievement where individuality, creativity and diversity are fostered and celebrated.

-Girls find it easier to achieve academically and are more confident learners in a single-sex environment.
+Girls find it easier to grow and achieve academically and are more confident learners in a single-sex environment.
 There are fewer opportunities for stereotyping of subjects and less barriers to girls pursuing their interests, whether they are in sport, academia or other co-curricular areas.

 Mount Carmel College has a long tradition of breaking gender stereotypes, with students taking up the challenge in Science & Engineering and Maths Challenges along with AFL and Cricket tournaments.